Thompson Rivers University Faculty of Law

-Our Faculty of Law only admits 115 first-year students so that class sizes remain relatively small throughout the program, and especially so when taking seminar courses in second and third year.
+Our Faculty of Law only admits 124 first-year students so that class sizes remain relatively small throughout the program, and especially so when taking seminar courses in second and third year.
 The Faculty of Law currently contains 18 full-time academic staff, along with the dean and associate dean of law who each teach, as does the law librarian, with more full-time professors to be added.
 This very research active and highly committed professoriat is complemented by a significant number of practitioners and retired law professors who participate as sessional lecturers in our law school.
-We also benefit from the presence of retired British Columbia Supreme Court Justice Richard Blair as our judge in residence and numerous guest speakers and visiting Canadian and international academics.
+We also benefit from the presence of retired British Columbia Judge, Hope Hyslop, as our judge-in-residence and numerous guest speakers and visiting Canadian and international academics.

 The TRU Law Career Services Office supports students in their search for legal employment and works to connect students with the legal community.

 Staffed year-round by a full-time professional who is a lawyer and has worked in both large and small law firms, the office provides students with information and services to help them attain legal employment in rural or metropolitan settings.
 Job opportunities in law include summer or articling positions with sole practitioners, small to large law firms, government entities, corporations, and public interest employers; judicial clerkships; and various nontraditional positions.